 “Tubercular cold abscess” was excluded as our patient was an adult with no history of oropharyngeal trauma or foreign-body ingestion.
-Borgohain described a case of tubercular RPA caused by cervical tuberculosis in an 18-year-old Indian man who had a good prognosis after fine needle aspiration drainage of the abscess and antitubercular therapy[4].
-In our patient, we should be alert to whether RPA was caused by tuberculosis as China is a tuberculosis prevalent country.
-However, this patient’s presentation did not support tuberculosis according to the following clinical data: (1) No evidence of cervical tuberculosis was found on CT images; (2) She had a series of symptoms of acute-onset systemic inflammatory response syndrome which did not meet the criteria of “tubercular cold abscess”; (3) The patient’s intracranial infection was not thought to be tubercular meningitis according to the analysis of monism as tubercular meningitis always has more severe neurological symptoms such as high fever, severe headache, positive meningeal irritation signs, and no response to general antibiotics.
-The patient was responsive to antibiotic treatment; (4) Biopsy findings revealed inflammatory necrosis and granulation tissue with negative acid-fast staining which did not conform to the typical tubercular granuloma with caseous necrosis and positive acid-fast staining; and (5) Acid-fast bacilli were not found in pus or sputum samples.
+Borgohain[4] described a case of tubercular RPA caused by cervical tuberculosis in an 18-year-old Indian man who had a good prognosis after fine needle aspiration drainage of the abscess and antitubercular therapy.
+In our patient, we should be alert to whether RPA was caused by tuberculosis, as China is a tuberculosis prevalent country.
+However, this patient’s presentation did not support tuberculosis according to the following clinical data: (1) No evidence of cervical tuberculosis was found on CT images; (2) She had a series of symptoms of acute-onset systemic inflammatory response syndrome that did not meet the criteria of “tubercular cold abscess”; (3) The patient’s intracranial infection was not thought to be tubercular meningitis according to the analysis of monism as tubercular meningitis always has more severe neurological symptoms such as high fever, severe headache, positive meningeal irritation signs, and no response to general antibiotics.
+The patient was responsive to antibiotic treatment; (4) Biopsy findings revealed inflammatory necrosis and granulation tissue with negative acid-fast staining that did not conform to the typical tubercular granuloma with caseous necrosis and positive acid-fast staining; and (5) Acid-fast bacilli were not found in pus or sputum samples.
 Therefore, the patient was determined to have acute non-tubercular suppurative inflammation of the retropharyngeal space.

 Staphylococcus aureus is a common pathogen of retropharyngeal abscesses[3,7].
 The patient had blood cultures (from left and right hands at the same time) on admission when she had chills and fever.
-The culture results suggested K. kristinae which were believed to be reliable and in line with SIRS and sepsis.
-Unfortunately, pus culture of the RPA and cerebrospinal fluid culture were negative which may have been related to the use of broad-spectrum antibiotics for several days.
-K. kristinae is a Gram-positive coccus which is often found in the environment and on human skin.
+The culture results suggested K. kristinae, which were believed to be reliable and in line with systemic inflammatory response syndrome and sepsis.
+Unfortunately, pus culture of the RPA and cerebrospinal fluid culture were negative, which may have been related to the use of broad-spectrum antibiotics for several days.
+K. kristinae is a gram-positive coccus that is often found in the environment and on human skin.
 K. kristinae infections are uncommon but are increasingly being recognized, especially in immunocompromised patients[8].
 The patient was in the high risk population for K. kristinae infection as she suffered from diabetes and her normal blood glucose control was unknown.
 Systemic sepsis leading to metastatic retropharyngeal space abscess is extremely rare.
 Thus, it is inferred that the patient inhaled the bacterium into her upper respiratory tract, causing the RPA, sepsis, and intracranial infection.